2008 bombing of Indian embassy in Kabul: The bombing

 The car bomb detonated at approximately 8:30 a.m. local time on 7 July 2008.
 The Indian embassy, which is in the center of Kabul, is located across the street from the office of the Interior Ministry of the Government of Afghanistan and is close to several other government buildings.
 The bombing occurred on a busy, tree-lined street where people usually line up at the embassy gates to apply for visas to India.
 An explosive-packed Toyota Camry, driven by the suicide bomber, rammed into two Indian diplomatic vehicles entering the embassy and detonated.
 The gates to the embassy were blown off and the walls of some buildings in its compound were damaged.
 A plume of smoke and dust was seen rising from the center of Kabul city, and the explosion was heard several miles away.
 Several nearby shopkeepers also became immediate victims of the attack, and the nearby Indonesian embassy also suffered damage.
 Kabul Police immediately sealed off the area.

 A statement released by the Afghan interior ministry said, "The initial findings of the ministry show that the main target of this attack has not been security forces like in most attacks but has been particularly planned to target the Indian embassy".
 There was immediate confusion and panic in the Indian embassy after the bomb blasts.
 According to a CNN reporter, a man who answered the phone at the Indian embassy abruptly hung up, saying, "We are not fine.
 All communications have been cut off".
 The Ministry of External Affairs of Government of India was reported to be in touch with India's ambassador to Afghanistan, Jayant Prasad.
 The Indian ambassador and his deputy were inside the building complex at the time of the explosion but were not hurt.
 Indian External Affairs Minister, Pranab Mukherjee, called for an emergency meeting of officials in Delhi after the bomb attack to review security arrangements.
 An anonymous person reported that rumours said the Indian embassy had previously received bomb threats.

 Casualties

 Most of the 58 dead were locals and included two top Indian officials.
-Senior Indian Army officer Brigadier Ravi Datt Mehta was entering the embassy gates in a car along with V. Venkateswara Rao when the attack took place.
+Indian Army Brigadier Ravi Datt Mehta was entering the embassy gates in a car along with V. Venkateswara Rao when the attack took place.
 Both were killed in the blast.